 - Articulate your preferred method of communication (university email; LMS email)

-- Direct students to ADA information on your syllabus.
+- Direct students to SAS information on your syllabus.

 - It does not have to be all bureaucratic the first day - teach something the first day!
 Make it current, make it exciting, make the topic relevant to them!